Drathal/Homepage-Svelte/apps/homepage/src/routes/blog/svelte-click-outside.md

 datePublished: 2023-02-21
 dateUpdated: 2023-02-21
 title: Building a Click Outside Function in Svelte with TypeScript
 description: A tutorial on building a clickOutside function in Svelte with TypeScript, which detects when a user clicks outside a specific element.
-The post provides step-by-step instructions and an example of using the function in a Svelte component to create a dropdown menu that closes when a user clicks outside of it.
 tags: [typescript, svelte]
 ---